New to HiveSmartHQ? We add tips here (and also on our Facebook page) on a regular basis on how to make the most of the app.

 Around the world, beekeepers use different size honey boxes for a number of reasons.
 There's also different names for those various sizes in different parts of the world.
 The dimensions of each size can also vary depending on your location.
 Some beekeepers use just one size, others use more than one size.
 In some regions the Honey boxes are also known as "Supers".

 HiveSmartHQ accommodates this geographic variability by providing 3 different size options for Honey boxes essentially small ("½"), medium ("¾") and large ("Full").
-In the app, you can choose to use one or more of these sizes - simply select the size(s) that you use in Hive Components (via App Options & Settings).
+In the app, you can choose to use one or more of these sizes - simply select the size(s) that you use in General Hive Choices (via App Options & Settings).

 The ones you select will be shown in Hive Management, Honey Extraction and relevant Views (reports).
 The sizes that you don't select are merely hidden (so you always have the option to start using a different size later).

 The Track frames option may be useful to you if you use different numbers of frames in the same box size.
 If you use just one size of honey box (i.e. same dimensions) but have some with more frames inside, and some with less frames, you can just use the "size" in HiveSmartHQ as a way to differentiate these instead. e.g. an 8-frame = small, a 10-frame = medium and a 12-frame = large.